enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-stream-processing/finish.md

-Congratulations, you have completed **Tech Talk 4: stream processing in Linux OS!**
+Congratulations, you have completed the topic **stream processing in Linux OS!**